haleyelisabeth/Final_Project_PAI789/README.md

 Input Data

 There are two data sets used for this project.
-One is a csv file that contains dates social distancing measures were implemented as well as predicted deaths per state normalized by population and the predicted date at which social distancing measures can be relaxed by state.
+One is a csv file (states_info.csv) that contains dates social distancing measures were implemented as well as predicted deaths per state normalized by population and the predicted date at which social distancing measures can be relaxed by state.
 This data was compiled from The Institute for Health Metrics and Evaluation (IHME), an independent global health research center at the University of Washington.(I was unable to get access to a raw data file that contained the information so I ended up creating one).